chen-longfei/BodyMoveInactiveHome/README.md

 *   **OPPH: A Vision-Based Operator for Measuring Body Movements for Personal Healthcare**
     *   *Link*: [https://dl.acm.org/doi/10.1007/978-3-031-92591-7_13](https://dl.acm.org/doi/10.1007/978-3-031-92591-7_13)

-## Third-Party Code

-This project includes code adapted from the following repository:

-- Lightweight Pose Estimation
-  Licensed under the Apache License 2.0

-See `third_party/lightweight_pose/` for licence details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.